Feodor Protar: Biography

 In 1893, seeking solitude and an opportunity to get a fresh start in life, Protar established a home on Beaver Island, in northern Lake Michigan.
 He Russified his first name to Feodor and adopted a lifestyle inspired by the religious movement founded by Leo Tolstoy.
-He lived alone, sharing the isolated island with a small population of farmers, loggers and fishermen, most of them of whom were Irish-Americans with roots in County Donegal.
+He lived alone, sharing the isolated island with a small population of farmers, loggers and fishermen, most of whom were Irish-Americans with roots in County Donegal.
 Protar lived off the land as much as was possible, growing his own food, canning and drying it for sustenance during the long winters.
 His fellow islanders saw him as a benevolent, if eccentric, humanitarian and follower of a spiritual discipline inspired by Tolstoy.

 Trained or self-taught in pharmacology, Protar was eventually pressured by his neighbors into practicing as an unlicensed physician.
 This was a skill of serious importance to the islanders in the early 1900s, as the technology of the time meant that Beaver Island was isolated from the mainland during the harsh winter months, and the island was not big enough to support a licensed physician.
-Michigan Department of Licensing and Regulatory Affairs authorities appear to have realized that "Dr." Protar's practice was the only solution to the island's medical-access dilemma, and to have looked the other way.
+Michigan Department of Licensing and Regulatory Affairs authorities appear to have realized that "Dr." Protar's practice was the only solution to the island's medical access dilemma, and to have looked the other way.

 Protar died in his Beaver Island cabin on March 3, 1925, apparently of a stroke.
-Islanders buried his body beside a boulder in the forest near his home that he was particularly fond of and erected an monumental enclosure around his grave, with a plaque expressing appreciation for his many years of service to the island community.
+Islanders buried his body beside a boulder in the forest near his home that he was particularly fond of and erected a monumental enclosure around his grave, with a plaque expressing appreciation for his many years of service to the island community.